 What Does Eco-Friendly Mean?

-Perhaps the most mind-blowingly ridiculous item we found were an over abundance of brands selling “eco-totes”.
-Is it really that sustainable to manufacture and ship a whole products that are harmful to the environment, just so their owner can proclaim themselves as eco-friendly to the world?
+Perhaps the most mind-blowingly ridiculous item we found was an overabundance of brands selling “eco-totes.”
+So, is it really that sustainable to manufacture and ship whole products that are harmful to the environment, just so their owner can proclaim themselves as eco-friendly to the world?

 After scrolling pages and pages of products, the words “eco-friendly” start to yield to that regrettable semantic satiation.
 They completely lose any and all meaning by the time your finally ready to invest in a more sustainable lifestyle.